 As a part of the sword study, it is necessary to describe the process of making a sword.
 This chapter explains only a very basic procedure of sword-making.
 It is a simple outline of the sword-making process since I lack expertise in the field.

 When I was small, I used to see the process of metal being heated up in the furnace in my father’s factory.
-He used to own a machine tool company and forging factory.
-It was fascinating to see the metal being heated up, taken out of the furnace, pounded by two men then put it back and pounded again and again.
-To this day, I still can remember the exact color of the metal when it should be taken out of the fire.
-Strange thing to learn for a small girl.
-Not only that it is dangerous for a child to look into the furnace when the metal is being heated.
-But those days people’s idea of safeties was different.
-I think factory guys were enjoying seeing my brother and I were so impressed, so amazed and looked them up as heroes.
-We kept watching until father moved the factory to a bigger place.
+He owned a machine tool company and a forging factory.
+It was fascinating to see the metal was heated up, taken out of the furnace, pounded by two men, then put back in the furnace, and pounded again and again.
+To this day, I can still remember the exact color of the metal when it should be taken out of the fire.
+That was a strange thing to learn for a small girl.
+Not only that, it was dangerous for children to be close to the furnace when the metal was being heated.
+But those days, people’s idea for safety was different.
+I think the factory workers enjoyed seeing my brother and me being so impressed, so amazed, and regard them as heroes.
+We kept going to the shop until my father moved the factory to a bigger place.
 Today, I would never allow my grandchildren to be near a furnace.

-Book: The Art of the Japanese Sword ————-The Craft of Sword making and its Appreciation by Yoshihara Yoshindo, Leon and Hiroko Capp Published by Saviolo Edizioni
+Book: The Art of the Japanese Sword —–The Craft of Sword Making and its Appreciation by Yoshihara Yoshindo, Leon and Hiroko Capp Published by Saviolo Edizioni

 Tama-Hagane from Mr. Yoshihara

 The Japanese sword is made from steel of two different hardness.
 Kawa-gane is for outer steel.
 Shin-gane for inner steel.
 Kawa-gane is harder steel, which contains about 0.6% carbon contents.
 Shin-gane is softer steel that has about 0.25% carbon content.
 Japanese swords are made with softer steel inside, wrapped around by harder steel, this way it is hard to bend, and hard to break.